-The goal of my Ph.D. research is to improve the hydrological model mHM in semi-arid regions.
-Current research posed questions regarding the model's performance in evapotranspiration estimates in Europe's water scarce regions, e.g. on the Iberian Peninsula.
-I use cosmic ray neutron sensing, as a novel non-invasive method for estimating soil moisture, and eddy-covariance measurements to calibrate and verify the model with several appropriate descriptions of potential evapotranspiration (and soil water dynamics).
-A full sensitivity analysis of improved evapotranspiration and soil moisture parameterization in mHM will be performed, as well as a test of the assimilation module COSMIC with the newly collected data.
+The goal of my Ph.D. research is to improve the mesoscale hydrological model (mHM) in semi-arid regions.
+Current research indicated the potential for improving evapotranspiration (ET) in Europe's water scarce regions, e.g. on the Iberian Peninsula.
+I use cosmic ray neutron sensing (CRNS), as a novel non-invasive method for estimating soil moisture, and eddy-covariance measurements to calibrate and verify hydrological models with an appropriate descriptions of their structure.
+To be able to find an optimal model structure for semi-arid regions the mHM soil-vegetation-athmosphere transfer scheme will be added up with additional features to describe ET fluxes and soil moisture states.
+A full sensitivity analysis of improved evapotranspiration and soil moisture parameterization in mHM will be performed, as well as a test of the assimilation module COSMIC with the collected CRNS data.

 My work is incorporated in the UFZ Integrated Project T34: Water Scarcity.

 MONALISA - Monitoring key environmental parameters in the Alpine Environment involving science, technology and application

 HiResAlp - An innovative framework for the integration of multi-source data to determine soil moisture and evapotranspiration at high resolution in Alpine regions

 Period: 2013 - 2015

 HydroAlp - Modelling the interaction between water cycle, vegetation and climate in Alpine environments